Relationships and Sexuality Workshop

 About the Facilitators

 Laura Hogan is an Occupational Therapist (Bachelor of Applied Science), she also holds a Masters of Health Science (Developmental Disability) and a Certificate IV in Training & Assessment.
-Laura has 15 years of experience working with people with disability across the lifespan with a special interest in supporting adolescents and adults with complex support needs.
+Laura significant experience working with people with disability across the lifespan with a special interest in supporting adolescents and adults with compllex support needs.

 Sarah Wagstaff holds a B.A.
 (Psych)(Hons), M(Teach)(School Counselling) and is currently undertaking a Masters of Health Science (Developmental Disability).
 She has extensive experience supporting the behavioural needs of people with disability in various roles, including behavioural therapist, teacher, and school counsellor.

-Cost: $265 pp inclusive of GST, full day workshop, training materials, morning tea and afternoon tea and lunch.
+Cost: $265 pp inclusive of GST, includes full day workshop, training materials, morning and afternoon tea and lunch.
+If a carer is coming to support you, their registration will only be $100.